edgeless-project/edgeless/README.md

 # Edgeless MVP Implementation

+This repository contains a research prototype of the Edgeless platform.

+*There currently are no guarantees on Stability and API-Stability!*

 ## How to build:

 The Implementation relies on Rust (Nightly) and the ProtoBuf compiler.

 The easiest way to get started is the devcontainer shipped as part of this repository.

+Build Steps:

+Build host and example guest code:
+`cargo build`

+Link guest code:
+`./link_examples.sh`

 ## How to run: